How to Start a Transport and Logistics Business: Marketing Guide

 Once you know roughly how much your transport business will cost, it’s time for the fun part: coming up with your image.
 That includes your business’s name, logo, colors, and message.

 What kind of image do you want your business to convey?
-Fun?
-Professionalism?
+Prestige and professionalism?
 Rugged toughness?
 Your name and image should play into that.
 People just finding your business should easily tell what you stand for from the first interaction.
+(For more guidance here, check out our guide to building a small business branding kit.)

 The kind of business entity you choose may impact your choice of name as well, so you might want to pick one first.
 There are three categories your business will usually fall into: